ValentinJDT/ValLib/README.md

 - PluginLoader (+ Plugin API)
 - YamlReader (Does not support lists at the moment)

-And other functions in the package : `fr.valentin.lib.vallib.utils`
+And others functions in the package : `fr.valentin.lib.vallib.utils`